A Free Advocacy Tool

 What to say back

 I am open to monitoring this.
 Can we be clear about what we are watching for?
 What symptoms would mean we need to do more, and what timeline are we on?
-I would like to schedule the follow-up before I leave today.
+I would like to book the next available follow-up before I leave today, even if it is months out, and to know what symptoms should send me in sooner.

 Worth knowing before you go